 Additionally, you should now be able to run a basic SSH command such as:

-The first connection to a server will result in a message similar to the following:
+The first connection to a server will result in a message like the following:

 The authenticity of host 'server name (<the server ip>)' can't be established.
 ECDSA key fingerprint is SHA256:(<a large string>).
 Are you sure you want to continue connecting (yes/no)?